peknis/sdk-nrf/doc/nrf/known_issues.rst

 Known issues listed on this page *and* tagged with the :ref:`latest official release version <release_notes>` are valid for the current state of development.
 Use the drop-down filter to see known issues for previous releases and check if they are still valid.

+A known issue can list one or both of the following entries:

+* **Affected platforms:**

+  If a known issue does not have any specific platforms listed, it is valid for all hardware platforms.

+* **Workaround:**

+  Some known issues have a workaround.
+  Sometimes, they are discovered later and added over time.

 .. raw:: html
    :file: includes/filter.js